Cluster-breaking and reconfiguration effects in $_\Lambda^{12}\rm{B}$ hypernucleus: II. Theoretical Framework

-We optimize the total CB-Hyper-Brink wave function using the Control Neural Network, as described in Refs \cite{tian_lambda_2024,Tian2025,cheng_evidence_2024}.
-Here, we combine the parameters in Eq (\ref{eq:parameters}) of all CB-Hyper-Brink basis vectors along with the energy $E$ into a single vector $\boldsymbol{X}$, which serves as the input for the Control Neural Network.
+We optimize the total CB-Hyper-Brink wave function using the Control Neural Network, as described in Refs \cite{tian_lambda_2024,cheng_evidence_2024}.
+Here, we combine the parameters $\boldsymbol{\eta}$ shown in Eq (\ref{eq:parameters}) for each CB-Hyper-Brink basis set (20 bases per set) along with the energy $E$ into a single vector $\boldsymbol{X}$, which serves as the input for the Control Neural Network.

 where the energy $E$ is determined by solving the Hill-Wheeler equation (\ref{eq:HW}).
 The Ctrl.NN consists of an input layer, two hidden layers, and an output layer, along with the variational parameters $\boldsymbol{\eta}$.
 In the first step, the variational parameters are iteratively optimized, and the ground-state energy $E^{\prime}$ is obtained by diagonalizing the basis states.
 Subsequently, the energy $E^{\prime}$ is combined with the updated variational parameters to construct the new input for the next iteration of the neural network.